nbeddows/meen-i8080-arcade/README.md

 	See main.cpp for IMachine instatiation and controller registration.

-4. Set the machine clock resolution for the target application.
+4. Set the machine options for the target application.

 	Space Invaders runs at 60Hz.

-5. Launch a thread to run the machine.
+5. Launch a thread to run the machine (if machine runAsync option not supported).

 	Once the previous prerequisites have been fulfilled, calling MachEmu::IMachine::Run() will start the machine cpu execution loop.

 6. Execute the control loop.

-	This handles all triggered events: audio/video rendering and quitting.
+	This handles all triggered events: audio/video rendering, user input and quitting.

+7. Wait for the machine to finish once the control loop is complete.

+	The machine should be allowed to cleanup before application exit.

 ### Compilation